cjmartin/cjmartin.github.com/_posts/2025-05-07-raspberry-pi-print-server.md

 I have an old [Brother HL-2170W](https://support.brother.com/g/b/producttop.aspx?c=us&lang=en&prod=hl2170w_all) laser printer.
 It's bomb-proof, and doesn't have any weird toner subscriptions, DRM, or whatever else they're doing to printers these days.

-However, it does not support modern protocols like **AirPrint**, and while it *technically* has WiFi, the firmware hasn't been updated in a decade(?) and only supports **WEP**, so that's not going to work.
+However, it does not support modern protocols like AirPrint, and while it *technically* has WiFi, the firmware hasn't been updated in a decade(?) and only supports WEP, so that's not going to work.

 Right now, it's connected via Ethernet to the AP in my living room, and we just print to it from whichever computer feels like working with it directly that day.
 But I'd really rather not have a printer in my living room.